GerHobbelt/grunt-contrib-uglify/README.md

 The location of an input source map from an earlier compilation, e.g. from CoffeeScript.
 If a function is provided, the uglify source is passed as the argument and the return value will be used as the sourceMap name.
 This only makes sense when there's one source file.

-#### sourceMappingURL
-Type: `String`  `Function`
-Default: `undefined`

-The location of your sourcemap.
-Defaults to the location you use for sourceMap, override if you need finer control.
-Provide a function to dynamically generate the sourceMappingURL based off the destination.

-#### sourceMapPrefix
-Type: `Number`
-Default: `undefined`

-The number of directories to drop from the path prefix when declaring files in the source map.

 ###### enclose
 Type: `Object`